 There are a few things I consider when curating items for Tribe.
 Is it handmade or does it enable people to be creative and make things themselves?
 Does it have a connection with nature, or does it enable people to live more sustainably?
 Does it enhance childhood and imaginative play?
 At the end of the day, do I love it, would I have it in my home and do I connect with the maker?
 For me, it’s all about those connections, with people and with nature.

 What does the future hold for Tribe?
 What things would you like to see happen?

 I’m pretty happy at the moment, so I’ll keep pottering along, finding lovely makers and displaying their beautiful pieces.
 I’d like to keep traveling each year and discovering what’s being made by hand in other cultures and bringing a taste back to Tribe.
 Supporting local makers is my primary focus, but supporting a global community of makers is important to me too.

 How has working with other artists influenced you?

 Every week feels like Christmas in my job, with all these amazing makers.
 They are always creating and bringing me something new, so I’m constantly evolving the shop display to arrange their work as beautifully as possible.
 It’s inspiring how hard most makers work.
 Like me, they are generally solo business-women, so we face the same challenges.

 Is your home filled with handmade things?
 What is your most treasured possession?

-My home is a mix of handmade, rustic and botanical, but I don’t have a most treasured possession.
-Unless you count my garden!
+My home is a mix of handmade, rustic and botanical, but I don’t have a most treasured possession, unless you count my garden!

-How does Castlemaine influence your designs?
+Does Castlemaine have an influence on your designs?